chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 This proof demonstrates the biconditional relationship between a Sentence being both a Perfect Palindrome and an Even Palindrome, and the existence of a Reflective Word containing the Sentence's Pivot.

-The proof utilizes the definitions of Perfect Palindromes, Even Palindromes, and Reflective Words, along with the strengthened Third Inverse Postulate and the Delimiter Axiom, to analyze the different cases and demonstrate the implications in both directions.
+The proof utilizes the definitions of Perfect Palindromes, Even Palindromes, and Reflective Words, along with the strengthened Third Inverse Postulate and the Discovery Axiom, to analyze the different cases and demonstrate the implications in both directions.

 Section III.III: Palindromic Algorithms
 ---------------------------------------